BPRC-Bioinfo/VDJ-insights/README.md

 <cite>

 ## Acknowledgements
-This program was developed by the department of Comparative genetics & Refinement of the Biomedical Primate Research Centre ([BPRC](https://www.bprc.nl/en)) in Rijswijk, the Netherlands, as part of their research efforts to advance scientific understanding and contribute to biomedical research.
+This tool was developed by the department of Comparative genetics & Refinement of the Biomedical Primate Research Centre ([BPRC](https://www.bprc.nl/en)) in Rijswijk, the Netherlands.

 - [@Jesse mittertreiner](https://github.com/AntiCakejesCult)
 - [@Sayed Jamiel Mohammadi](https://github.com/sayedjm)